RumblingLump/anxiety/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

 {{if _.fifteencigs}}
-b: All we ever do is cry in a corner about how loneliness is as deadly as 15 cigarettes a day.
+b: All we ever do is cry in a corner about how loneliness is as deadly as 15 cigarettes a day.§
 {{/if}}

 {{if _.parasite}}
-b: All we ever do at parties is worry about how we should be productive instead.
+b: All we ever do at parties is worry about how we should be productive instead.§
 {{/if}}

 {{if _.whitebread}}
-b: All we ever do is worry about how the unhealthy food options are going to kill us.
+b: All we ever do is worry about how the unhealthy food options are going to kill us.§
 {{/if}}

 ```